Bilinear biorthogonal expansions and the Dunkl kernel on the real line: Technical lemmas

 \subsection{Some integrals involving Bessel functions}

-For the sake of completeness, let us start proving two identities that express some integrals involving the product of two Bessel functions in terms of Jacobi polynomials.
-This kind of integrals are usually written in terms of hypergeometric ${{}_{2}F_{1}}$ functions, however their expression as Jacobi polynomials are not easily found in the literature.
-For instance, it does not appear in the standard references~\cite{E-HTF-II, Wat, E-TIT-II}.
+For the sake of completeness, let us start by proving two identities that express some integrals involving the product of two Bessel functions in terms of Jacobi polynomials.
+Such integrals are usually written in terms of hypergeometric functions; however their expressions as Jacobi polynomials are not easily found in the literature.
+For instance, they do not appear in the standard references~\cite{E-HTF-II, Wat, E-TIT-II}.
+In what follows, we can take into account the comments in Remark~\ref{rem:Ntoinfty}, but we will not repeat them.

 \begin{Lem} For $\alpha,\beta>-1$ with $\alpha+ \beta> -1$, and $n = 0,1,2,\dots$, let us define

 Then, we have